 RENEE MONTAGNE, HOST:

 Selma, Alabama yesterday saw a reenactment of what's known as Bloody Sunday.
-Thousands of people including Members of Congress and Vice President Joseph Biden marched across a bridge there, the same bridge where 1965 civil rights protesters attempted to cross, as they marched from Selma to Montgomery, and were quickly met by police billy clubs and teargas.
+Thousands of people including members of Congress and Vice President Joseph Biden marched across a bridge there, the same bridge civil rights protesters attempted to cross in 1965, as they marched from Selma to Montgomery, and were quickly met by police billy clubs and teargas.
 Back then, Bloody Sunday galvanized support for the Voting Rights Act.
-The commemoration is an annual event, but this year it comes just days after the U.S. Supreme Court heard a challenge to a portion of the law.
+The commemoration is an annual event, but this year it comes just days after the U.S. Supreme Court heard a challenge to a portion of that law.

 Andrew Yeager from member station WBHM was at yesterday's march.